keith-merchant-ibm/vpc-on-classic-1/vpc-cli-reference.md

 - **LOAD_BALANCER_NAME**: Name of the load balancer.
 - **LOAD_BALANCER_TYPE**: Type of the load balancer, **public** or **private**.
 - **--subnet**: ID of the subnets to provision this load balancer.
-This parameter can be specified multiple times to provision multiple subnets.
+This option can be specified multiple times to provision load balancer in multiple subnets.
 - **--resource-group-id**: ID of the resource group.
 This option is mutually exclusive with **--resource-group-name**.
 - **--resource-group-name**: Name of the resource group.
 This option is mutually exclusive with **--resource-group-id**.
-- **--output**: Specify output format, only JSON is supported.
-Enumeration type: **JSON**.
+- **--output**: Specify output format, only JSON is supported now.
+One of: **JSON**.
 - **-q, --quiet**: Suppress verbose output.

 #### Examples
-{: #load-balancer-create-command-examples}
+{: #load-balancer-create-examples}

 - `ibmcloud is load-balancer-create lb-name public --subnet 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 --subnet 7ec86020-1c6e-4889-b3f0-a15f2e50f87e`
 - `ibmcloud is load-balancer-create lb-name public --subnet 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 --subnet 7ec86020-1c6e-4889-b3f0-a15f2e50f87e --resource-group-id fee82deba12e4c0fb69c3b09d1f12345`